monarchBacilluscoli/s2client-api/README.md

 Additional community built AI libraries can be found [here](https://github.com/Blizzard/s2client-proto#community).

 If you are new to programming, the [CommandCenter](https://github.com/davechurchill/CommandCenter) framework may be a good starting point.

+### Something More

+If you want to run the project in ./project on Linux, you need to install boost library first.